 Leaving a few family photos and ornaments in place is one thing, but it’s wise not to leave your most treasured possessions at home while you’re renting it out.

 As well as cherished furnishings, valuable jewellery or other items you couldn’t replace, consider documents too.
 Your passport (if you’re not travelling abroad at the time), house deeds, insurances, achievement certificates, stocks and bonds, bank statements — these are the things you should put elsewhere for safekeeping.

 People are naturally curious, so expect guests to investigate inside cupboards.
 If you have things you want to keep private, pack them away and store them elsewhere.

 One option is a self-storage unit, where you could rent a room large enough to hold furnishings you want to safeguard or opt for a locker as somewhere secure to keep your valuables.
-Whatever size of unit, make sure your storage provider has a high level of security, with alarms, PIN code access and CCTV.
+Whatever size of unit, make sure your storage company has a high level of security, with alarms, PIN code access and CCTV.